catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## ASPK (Anti-static powder)
 Light powder, sticks to conductors within 2px and prevents them from conducting spark.
 Ignites at 583 K, burns.
 Poor heat conductor.

+## NTRI (Neutrino)
+Glows when inside of another element, turns NEUT -> ELEC + PHOT and ELEC -> PHOT.
+Goes through everything (even DMND), doesn't conduct heat.

+# MILK
+Heals STKM, slowly spoils.
+Can slow down spoiling by keeping it cold (< 5 C) or pasturizing it (heating it to around 70 C for a while.
+Putting it near SOIL, MUD, BCOL, COAL or BCTR will increase the rate it spoils.
+Turns into BCTR when spoiled.
+Evaporates into calcium and water.

+## SUFR (Sulfur)
+Burns quickly into a blue flame.
+Melts at 115.2 C. Turns into CAUS when near fire, turns into ACID when mixed with GLOW and turns into GUN when mixed with BCOL.

+## H2O2 (Hydrogen Peroxide)
+Explosive fuel.
+Kills BCTR and VIRS (Deletes it completely).
+Deadly to STKM.
+Freezes at -0.4 C and boils at 150.2 C. Mix with sulfur to make acid.
+(There's no sulfur dioxide in TPT sorry).
+Slowly decays into hydrogen and distilled water, this process can be sped up by heating it.

+## 009 (SCP-009)
+Water, but it freezes at 0 C+ and turns into a gas at -100 C-.
+Solid SCP-009 grows crystals.
+SCP-009 spreads in most water based elements, including PLNT, FLSH, water, MILK, etc...